ESTIA-LMS/LMS_backend/cicd/README.md

 In the "Scan Pipeline Multibranches Triggers" section you can choose a periodical interval to run your builds if not run manually.

 Click save, if the scan is successfull and the Jenkinsfile is found on your remote repository you are done and can launch your first automated build.

+## 5 - Using jenkins

+Once you have completed all previous all you have to do to restart jenkins is executing the start_jenkins script sh ./cicd/bin/start_jenkins.sh

+You can then enter the jenkins container where the build / deploy happen using docker exec -it jenkins /bin/bash